ke-zhang-rd/krystal/docs/source/scope.rst

 Is variables a local, nonlocal or global?

   * If no ``nonlocal`` and ``global`` used, variables defined inside function are local variables.
-  * When discuss in inner funcitoin, nonlocal varialbes are variables defined in outer function.
+  * When there is a function defined inside another function, in inner funcitoin, nonlocal varialbes are variables defined in outer function.
-  * global variables are variables outside of functions.
+  * global variables are variables outside of functions, aka in module level

-Rule
+**Rule**

-* You could use a closure variable by using nonlocal and you could use a global variable by global.
-If nonlocal or global are used, then both lookup and store refer to nonlocal or global.
+* You could use a closure variable by using ``nonlocal`` and you could use a global variable by global.
+If nonlocal or global are used, then **both lookup and store** refer to nonlocal or global. e.g.:

 .. code:: none